HiveLanky/bedrock-wiki/docs/concepts/emojis.md

 ### Finding the correct hex.

-Once you have emojis inside the `glyph_E0.png` or `glyph_E1.png` you need to find your character "code" so it can be converted.
+Once you have emojis inside the `glyph_E0.png` or `glyph_E1.png` you need to find your character "code" so it can be converted into the path file.

 The first two characters are always `0x`.